josiepollard/web-week6-demo/README.md

 # web-week6-demo
+Allows updates and deletion of records in a bookstore DB

 follows on from https://github.com/josiepollard/web-week5-demo (As below)

     Mock bookstore that uses a database. lists all books which can then be viewed individually